Crown0fThornes/CollectionsNew/README.md

 Uses: Less efficient than Map but can be useful for conveniently keeping track of insertion order

 Canon implementations: ArrayDict (layered on ArraySeries)

+## Support Classes
+- Pair (key:value tuple, used for Map elements in some implementatins)